J-C-V/dhbw-cc-translate/README.md

 4. Edit `inventory.ini` and replace the placeholders `VM-IP` and `ANSIBLE-USER` with their corresponding values
 5. Create the file `gcp_credentials.json` in the Ansible directory with the previously created Service Account Key
 6. Run `ansible-playbook -i inventory.ini playbook.yml`
-7. The application is now running on your VM instance!
+7. The application is now running on your VM instance

 ## Firewall

 If you can't access the application in your browser, you need to set up your firewall in your Google account:

 1. Firewall -> VPC-Network -> Firewall -> CREATE FIREWALL RULE -> ALL INSTANCES ON THE NETWORK -> Source: `0.0.0.0/0`, Ports: `tcp:80, 8080`
-2. The web client should now be accessible under `http://VM-IP` and the service under `http://VM_IP:8080`!
+2. The web client should now be accessible under `http://VM-IP` and the service under `http://VM_IP:8080`